tfesenko/Java-Modules-JPMS-CheatSheet/README.md

    // * runtime: to all types, including private types, and all their members, including private ones opens com.mycompany.myproject.ollie;

-   // qualified `open` directive - only modules from the to cause can access this package at runtime opens com.mycompany.myproject.ollie.internal to org.anothercompany.coolframework;
+   // a qualified `opens` directive - only modules from the to cause can access this package at runtime opens com.mycompany.myproject.ollie.internal to org.anothercompany.coolframework;

    // Also see a section about the open modules - a module which opens ALL its packages